redabnl/iBooks/README.md

 -- Home Page
 Search for books using keywords.
 View book details including title, author, published year, cover image, average rating, and summary.
-Add books to your favorites collection.
+Add books to your wishlist .
 Mark books as already read.
-Leave reviews and ratings for books.
+Leave reviews and ratings for read books.

 -- Library
-View books added to your favorites collection.
+View books added to your wishlist collection and links to where the user can find them.
 View books marked as already read.
 Receive personalized book recommendations.